 The Phiz Lab – another Glass in Society success story

-The Phiz Lab at Shrubland Street Primary School in Leamington Spa is the first of its kind in the country.
+The Phiz Lab at Shrubland Street Primary School in Leamington Spar is the first of its kind in the country.
 Primary schools very rarely have dedicated science labs.
 The Phiz Lab initiative is about creating a dedicated science learning environment to support and engage teachers and pupils.
-The GSCF was approached by the school to support this innovative project by funding a microscopes “to use glass to make careful observations in science”.
+The GSCF was approached by the school to support this innovative project by funding a microscope “to use glass to make careful observations in science”.
 The primary aim was to create a shared resource for a partnership of 12 schools to allow whole class microscopy projects to support the ‘Working Scientifically’ aspect for the KS1 and KS2 Science curriculum.

 The Trustees have received an excellent interim report from the teacher in charge, Amanda Poole, telling us that the microscopy kit has been assembled and is being put to good use by pupils across year groups.
 The following are a selection of the fantastic projects being progressed: